ripple/opensource.ripple.com/docs/xls-75d-delegating-account-permissions/reference/delegate-set.md

 |`65547`|`MPTokenIssuanceLock`|Use the `MPTIssuanceSet` transaction to lock (freeze) a holder.|
 |`65548`|`MPTokenIssuanceUnlock`|Use the `MPTIssuanceSet` transaction to unlock (unfreeze) a holder.|

+For example, if an account is authorized by `TrustlineFreeze`, it can freeze a trust line by sending a `TrustSet` transaction.
+However, since it is only authorized to freeze trust lines, it cannot perform other `TrustSet` operations such as unfreezing a trust line, setting No Ripple, applying Deep Freeze, etc.
+When an account is authorized by both `TrustlineFreeze` and `TrustSet`, the delegation is still valid, but the granular permission `TrustlineFreeze` has no effect, since the account is already permitted to perform all actions under `TrustSet`.

+For multi-signing a delegation transaction, which is sent by a delegated account, the multi signers must be the delegated account's signers instead of the delegating account's multi signers.

 ## Failure Conditions

 The `DelegateSet` transaction fails if: